top of page

 Another option is a policy that combines life insurance with long-term care coverage.
 With a hybrid policy, you can access the death benefit—the money that your beneficiaries would receive in the event of your death—while you are still alive to pay for long-term care.

 That’s why hybrid policies should generally be a last resort.
 The only time you might consider buying one is if you can’t qualify for a traditional long-term care insurance policy due to medical underwriting.
-Other than that, buy long-term care insurance and life insurance separately—don’t try to marry the two!
+Other than that, purchase long-term care insurance and life insurance separately—don’t try to marry the two!

 WHEN SHOULD YOU BUY LTC INSURANCE